jahan-addison/easyjson/README.md

         /// Create a JSON object from a json file.
         JSON load_file( string_type );

-        /// Create a JSON object with the specified json::Class type.
+        /// Create a JSON object with the specified easyjson::Class type.
         JSON make( JSON::Class );

         /**